 - 1 Work collaboratively to prioritise and mitigate network resilience issues to improve route security and maintain access for people and goods.
-(NZTA, city and district councils, KiwiRail) - 2 Ensure that the development and management of transport corridors maintains the permeability of the corridor for all users and minimises the severance effects on surrounding communities.
-(NZTA, city and district councils, KiwiRail) - 3 Implement the Bay of Plenty Regional Public Transport Plan.
+(NZTA, city and district councils, KiwiRail) - 2 Work collaboratively to identify barriers to maintaining and improving access to regionally and nationally significant freight hubs in the region (NZTA, city and district councils, Port of Tauranga, KiwiRail, BOPRC) - 3 Ensure that the development and management of transport corridors maintains the permeability of the corridor for all users and minimises the severance effects on surrounding communities.
+(NZTA, city and district councils, KiwiRail) - 4 Implement the Bay of Plenty Regional Public Transport Plan.
 (BOPRC, city and district councils, NZTA)